IARCbioinfo/gene-fusions-nf/README.md

-# nf-gene-fusions
+# nf-rna-fusions
-A nextflow pipeline to call somatic gene fusions
+A nextflow pipeline to call somatic rna fusions